 - Walking hazards – Pedestrians can also be injured when walking down streets and sidewalks that have uneven pavement, potholes, are poorly lit, or may have hidden driveways.

 A personal injury attorney can help you get back on the road of recovery and restoration.
 They will work with you to understand the specifics of your accident, as well as answer any questions that you may have about such things as seeking medical treatment, paying medical bills, recovering lost wages, and compensation for damaged property.
-The personal injury attorneys at the Wolfson Law Firm are here to help.
+The personal injury attorneys at Wolfson & Leon are here to help.
 We can advise you of your rights.
-Contact the Fort Lauderdale personal injury accident lawyers at the Wolfson Law Firm at (954) 289-5954 for help.
+Contact the Fort Lauderdale personal injury accident lawyers at Wolfson & Leon at (954) 289-5954 for help.

-The Wolfson Law Firm proudly serves the residents of Fort Lauderdale and the surrounding cities of Tamarac, Parkland, Boca Raton, Pompano Beach, and Sunrise.
+Wolfson & Leon proudly serves the residents of Fort Lauderdale and the surrounding cities of Tamarac, Parkland, Boca Raton, Pompano Beach, and Sunrise.